openharmony/docs/en/device-dev/driver/driver-platform-hdmi-des.md

 </tbody>
 </table>

-The following is an example of unregistering the callback for hot plug detect:
+The following is an example of unregistering the callback for HPD:

 ```c
 int32_t ret;